The True Identity of Yashar’al

 Associated with the Xhosa people of South Africa, the tribe of Yissakhar (Issachar) reflects the prophecy of strength, service, and discernment:

-The phrase “couching down between two burdens” has been interpreted as indicating a people who possess wisdom, timing, or strategic understanding — a trait seen in the Xhosa’s deep philosophical traditions and notable leaders like Nelson Mandela, who demonstrated profound moral insight and commitment to justice.
-This aligns with “he saw that rest was good,” a prophetic allusion to valuing peace and purpose.
+The phrase “couching down between two burdens” has long been interpreted as indicating strategic discernment — a trait embodied by the Xhosa through their deep oral traditions, political foresight, and leaders like Nelson Mandela, who exemplified righteous resistance, vision, and justice.

 Yissakhar (Xhosa / Tswana)